Chinese Turnip Cakes

 Serving Suggestions

-Crispy Pan-Fried Perfection: While you can eat them freshly steamed, my absolute favourite way to enjoy turnip cakes is pan-fried.
-There is nothing quite like that contrast of a golden-brown, crispy exterior and a soft, tender centre.
-Heat a splash of oil in a skillet over medium heat and add the slices in a single layer.
-Let them sit until they are beautifully golden and crisp on each side.
-Serve them hot!
+Pan-Fried Until Golden: While you can eat them freshly steamed, my absolute favourite way is pan-fried — and honestly there’s no competition.
+That contrast of a golden, crispy outside and a soft tender centre is just really hard to beat.
+Heat a splash of oil in a skillet over medium heat, add the slices in a single layer, and let them sit until they’re properly golden on each side.
+Don’t rush it.
+Serve them hot straight from the pan.

-Dim Sum Delights: Turnip cakes are a staple of any traditional dim sum brunch.
-They provide a hearty, savoury balance to more delicate bites like har gow (shrimp dumplings) or char siu bao (barbecue pork buns).
-If you’re hosting a weekend brunch, these are always the first thing to disappear from the table.
+As Part of a Dim Sum Spread: Turnip cakes are a staple at any traditional dim sum brunch, and for good reason.
+They’re hearty and savoury in a way that balances out more delicate bites like har gow or char siu bao really nicely.
+If you’re hosting a weekend brunch, these are usually the first thing to disappear from the table — so make more than you think you need.

 Chinese Turnip Cake